 Why study with us?

-- Dual emphasis on creative and critical enquiry in the broad context of the visual and performing arts, design and the humanities
+- Dual emphasis on creative and critical enquiry in the broad context of design, visual arts, fashion and textiles, design thinking, and the humanities.

-- Interdisciplinary workshops that encourage you to think across a range of design fields including architecture, urban design, fashion and textiles
+- Interdisciplinary workshops that encourage you to think across a range of design fields including art, fashion, architecture, and urban design.

 A selection of work by Interior Design MA students for their Design Museum project